Courageous living: if you’re like most people, you probably don’t think about that too often.

 In fact, right now, right beside the heartbreak, people are being courageous.

 They’re having courageous conversations in Sonoma County.

-Some may decide to leave, others might want to make sure they have a safe place to go to if it happens again.
+Some may decide to leave, others might want to make sure they have a safe place to go if it happens again.
 Still others may choose to downsize their lives and possessions in order to feel more resilient in the face of another natural disaster.

-Or they’ll choose something else altogether.
+Or, they’ll choose something else altogether.

 But whatever they choose will be another opportunity for courageous living, with possibilities, beautiful and difficult, that they can’t yet foresee.

-Which brings me back to an old question.
+All this talk about courage and heartbreak brings me back to an old question.